 This chart seems to support the Brattle Group’s contention that bigger solar is better, aside from projects exceeding 100 megawatts.

 But what’s still missing in this analysis is the price of competition.
 As noted in an ILSR analysis from 2015, utility-scale may cost less, but it’s also worth less to the electric grid because of its remote location.
-The following chart replicates the levelized cost chart, but adds in the market price against which these various sources of solar compete.3
+The following chart replicates the levelized cost chart, but adds in the relevant market price against which these various sources of solar compete.3

-White solar at nearly any scale is competitive, the price of solar from large scale solar projects does not include the cost of transmission for delivery, relevant for most projects over 5 megawatts.
+While solar at nearly any scale is competitive, the price of solar from large scale solar projects does not include the cost of transmission for delivery, relevant for most projects over 5 megawatts.

-Writ large, the cost of transmission is rising.
+Writ large, the cost of this transmission is rising.
 In California, transmission costs for the three major investor-owned utilities have been rising by nearly 10% per year.

 In contrast, there is a lot of available capacity on the distribution grid for smaller-scale solar projects.
 From the same post as the chart above (emphasis mine):